1-844-633-5433

 MED Resolution 7: passionateLY advocate for the MARGINALIZED

-Our hope is that your Service Learning Trip inspires you to become a passionate advocate for equal access to healthcare, education, and a safe home.
+Our hope is that your Service Learning Trip inspires you.
+We want you to become a passionate advocate for equal access to healthcare, education, and a safe home.
 After personally witnessing poverty and working with community members, we encourage you to take on their struggles as your own.
 Amplify their voices.

 Join our global movement for a world free from the constraints of poverty.
 You can passionately advocate for change and empower others by spreading the MEDLIFE Movement on your campus and beyond.
 Bring your friend on an SLT, get involved in your local MEDLIFE Chapter/Society, or start a Chapter at your university!